 - Heroic Sacrifice: Usually in the form of Taking the Bullet.

-- In the chapter where Momotarou beats up the giant, black, afro sporting American for using women, the woman whom Momo saved asks him to go out and what does he do ?
-Decline ?
-Leave without comment ?
+- In the chapter where Momotarou beats up the giant, black, afro sporting American for using women, the woman whom Momo saved asks him to go out and what does he do?
+Decline?
+Leave without comment?
 Why of course not, he pours booze on her head, for absolutely no reason, and the chapter ends.
-We never even find out if he apologises or explains himself.
+In the anime he explains that women only attracted to strength are not worth pursuing, but in the manga we never even find out if he apologizes or explains himself.

 - In the Seven Tusks arc we finaly get to that one exception mentioned above.
 In chapter 288 out of 313.
 Which wouldn't be so bad except the person in question, Jinshou, is a completley non-feminine looking person who is revealed to be a woman at the end of the fight.
 Using the explanation that she "covers her face up like a woman would do", which we never see actualy happen in the fight.
 And then Date, her opponent, tells her how no matter how hard she trains, she is still a woman, to not chose the "way of the fist" after being reborn because it's not the way of a woman.
 Naturally, she does the logical thing and kills herself.
 So yeah, the only female fighter in this whole series is an extremely mannish looking person who dies immediately after the reveal is made, and is talked down to for not having a penis and yet daring to fight by the good guys.

 - High-Pressure Blood

 - Hoist by His Own Petard: Houketsu is stung and defeated by his own bees.
 Same thing with Qubilai and his piranas.